bbstilson/react-simple-loading/README.md

-# react-simple-loading
+# React Simple Loading

 A simple React component to display while you're fetching data or waiting for something to load.

-This component consists of 2 divs: an inner, which is the spinner, and an outer, which is the container.
+This component consists of 2 divs: an inner, which is the spinning part, and an outer, which is the container.
 The outer has its height and width set to 100% and uses flexbox to display the spinner perfectly in the center of its parent container.

 ## Installation

 ```
-npm i --save react-simple-loading
+npm i -S react-simple-loading

 ```